 I work in the field of experimental archaeology from the beginning of my bachelor studies at Nicolaus Copernicus University in Toruń.
 From 2007 I am a member of The Society for Experimental Prehistoric Archaeology working at IA NCU in Toruń.

-I am to complete my MA in Prehistoric Archaeology at the Aristotle University of Thessaloniki, Greece.
+I am about to complete my MA in Prehistoric Archaeology at the Aristotle University of Thessaloniki, Greece.
 My Master thesis is related to the pyro-technology and the effects of fire in the manipulation of the deceased in the Bronze Age Aegean through experimental approaches.

 I am currently doing my PhD research on flint artefacts from the transitional period of Mesolithic to Neolithic in Belgium by use-wear analysis.
 For this research, I perform a lot of experiments using flint tools for 'Mesolithic activities', like plant or hide processing.